marczaku/213-sorting/README.md

 <details>
   <summary>Solution</summary>

 - A maximum of 20ms.
-NO WAY!!
-Yes, indeed.
+Yes, that's a crazy improvement.
 </details>

 That's how powerful sorted lists can be.
 And smart Algorithms.
 Now, that you have understood the importance of these, let's look at how we can get our stuff sorted.